rOpenSpain/CatastRo/README.md

 ## Query a coordinate

-The function `getRC` recives the coordinates (lat,lon) and the spatial reference used.
-The return is the casdastral reference of the property in that point, as well as the direction (town street and number).
+The function `get_rc` receives the coordinates (lat,lon) and the spatial reference used.
+The return is the casdastral reference of the property in that spatial point, as well as the direction (town street and number).

 ```
-reference <- getRC(lat,lon,SRS = EPSG:4230)
+reference <- get_rc(lat, lon, SRS)
 print(reference)
 ```

-It is also possible to get all the cadastral references in a square of 50 meters side centered in the coordinates (lat,lon) throught the function `getRC_distance`.
+It can be requested to get all the cadastral references in a square of 50 meters side centered in the coordinates (lat,lon) throught the function `near_rc`.

 ```
-references <- getRC_distance(lat,lon,SRS = EPSG:4230)
+references <- near_rc(lat, lon, SRS)
 print(references)
 ```

 ## Query CPMRC

 It is possible, as well, the opposite.
-Given to the function `getCOOR` a cadastral reference, `getCOOR` returns its coordinates (X,Y) in a particular SRS moreover the direction (town, street and number).
+Given to the function `rc_coor` a cadastral reference, `rc_coor` returns its coordinates (lat,lon) in a particular SRS moreover the direction (town, street and number).

 ```
-direction <- getCOOR(CadastralReference, SRS,  Province, Municipality)
+direction <- getCOOR(Cadastral_Reference, SRS,  Province, Municipality)

-# The argument SRS could be missed, in that case, getCOOR() returns the coordinates with which was stored
+# The argument SRS could be missed, in that case, `rc_coor` returns the coordinates with which the catastral referenced was registered.

 print(direction)
 ```